Key Takeaways

 Campbell's Dwarf Russian

-If you’re after a hamster that loves a gentle hand, the Campbell’s dwarf Russian might be your match.
-These tiny furballs crave affection and will happily sit on your palm for a bit of bonding time.
-Just remember: they’re fast and can slip through small gaps, so always keep a secure grip when you’re handling them outside the cage.
+If you're after a hamster that loves a gentle hand, the Campbell's dwarf Russian might be your match.
+These tiny furballs crave affection and will happily sit on your palm for some bonding time.
+Just remember: they're fast and can slip through small gaps.
+Always keep a secure grip when handling them outside the cage.

-Campbell’s are social creatures and do well with other Campbell’s, but they’re best kept away from other hamster species or larger pets.
-Their small size means they can easily become startled, so a calm environment works wonders.
+Campbell's are social creatures and do well with other Campbell's.
+Keep them away from other hamster species or larger pets, though.
+Their small size means they can easily become startled.
+A calm environment works wonders.

 Species Overview